We explain what car insurance fronting is and how younger drivers can get cheaper insurance legally

-A worrying and illegal trend has emerged called 'car Insurance fronting' in an effort to reduce costs for young drivers.
-Read on to learn more about car insurance fronting and its repercussions to the policyholder and the named drivers.
+Car insurance fronting is a worrying and illegal trend that has emerged in an effort to reduce car insurance costs for young drivers.
+Fronting has serious repercussions for the policyholder and the named drivers.

 Just as some parents want to help to get their teenagers on the road by buying their first car or paying for lessons, some may wish to help out with the insurance.

-Essentially, fronting is defined as providing false information to try to get a cheaper premium on behalf of an at-risk driver.
+fronting is defined as providing false information to try to get a cheaper premium on behalf of an at-risk driver

 To avoid accusations of fronting, it’s important to identify the main driver correctly in your car insurance application.

-Put simply, the person who uses the car most regularly should be declared as the main driver — it doesn’t matter whether the parent bought the car or is named on the car’s registration document.
+it doesn’t matter whether the parent bought the car or is named on the car’s registration document

 Many people are tempted to cut the cost of insurance by exploiting what they see as a loophole in the car insurance system.
 The fact is, fronting is not a loophole, it’s insurance fraud.